-Since 2005, the Gulf Coast region has been slammed by 2 of the costliest hurricanes in U.S. history: Katrina, which exacted an estimated $110 billion in damages and Ike, which produced nearly $30 billion in losses.
+Since 2005, the Gulf Coast region has been slammed by two of the costliest hurricanes in U.S. history: Katrina, which exacted an estimated $110 billion in damages and Ike, which produced nearly $30 billion in losses.
 Then, in 2017, Hurricane Harvey hit.
 Businesses throughout Texas, Louisiana, Mississippi, Alabama, Georgia, and Florida suffered the most substantial damages to their property, equipment, and inventory.
 Attempts to collect money from their insurance have too often been met with delays in payments or denials of legitimate claims.

-Texas Business Property Claims
+Business Property Claims in Houston, Texas